NikolettaKats/Emergency-Department-CRUD-API/README.md

 A Python-based CRUD API for real-time management of Emergency Department patient records.
 Developed as part of my Health Informatics academic thesis

 ## Overview
-This repository contains a Python-based CRUD API designed for the real-time management of Emergency Department (ED) patient records.
-Developed as the core technical implementation of my Health Informatics academic thesis, this project digitizes traditional paper-based nursing forms into a structured, easily accessible Electronic Health Record (EHR) module.
+This repository contains a Python/Flask-based CRUD API designed for the real-time management of Emergency Department (ED) triage data.
+Developed as the core backend implementation of my Health Informatics academic thesis, this project supports a mobile application built to digitize the traditional paper-based nursing history form taken at the ED.

 ## Clinical Context & Value
 In emergency clinical settings, data velocity and accuracy are critical.
 This API provides the foundational backend infrastructure to:
-* Process patient demographics and clinical triage data seamlessly.
+* Process patient demographics, medical history, and clinical triage data seamlessly.
-* Enable real-time updates of patient status.
+* Enable real-time updates of patient status directly from a mobile device.
 * Ensure data integrity and structural validity prior to database ingestion, supporting evidence-based clinical decision-making at the point of care.

 ## Repository Structure